Lynn Chadwick: Lypiatt Park

 Desiring a better family life and more room to work, Chadwick left London in 1947, eventually settling in the hamlet of Upper Coberley, near Cheltenham.
 Here he converted outbuildings into a working studio in which he worked on his designs and his first sculptures.

-In September 1958, Chadwick bought Lypiatt Park, a historic manor house in Gloucestershire.
+In September 1958, Chadwick bought Lypiatt Park, an historic manor house in Gloucestershire.
 The building is Neo-Gothic in style, with outbuildings and extensions having been added to the house both in 1800 and in 1870.
 "This place was the same price as a three-bedroom house ... and nobody wanted it, so ...
 I borrowed the money and came here.
 It was sort of wonderful, making another room habitable every year".
 He set up a studio in the medieval chapel where he installed the blacksmith's anvil.
 Chadwick made it his project to restore the house and garden.
 In 1986 he purchased the surrounding land in Toadsmoor Valley and began to place his work there.